ladlay History, Family Crest & Coats of Arms

 The surname ladlay was first found in Shropshire at Ludlow, a market town close to the Welsh border and in the Welsh Marches.
 The first listing of the place name dates back to 1138 where it was listed as Ludelaue and literally meant "hill or tumulus by a rapid," derived from the Old English words hlude + hlaw.
 Ludlow was called by the Britons Dinam, or "the palace of princes," and by the Saxons Leadlowe, and Ludlowe.
 One reference claims Robert de Montgomery, kinsman of the Conqueror, fortified the town with walls, and erected most of its stately castle in which he lived until his death in 1094.
 Yet another reference claims the castle was built by Walter de Lacy in the late 11th century as possession of Ludlow Castle descended through the Lacy family until 1115.
 Mother Ludlam's Cave or Mother Ludlum's Hole is a small cave in the sandstone cliff of the Wey Valley at Moor Park, near Farnham, Surrey.
 The earliest record of the place occurs when a monk named Symon found a spring rising in the cave in the 13th century.
 Mother Ludlam was claimed to be a white witch who lived in the cave.
 Her cauldron has been kept in Frensham Church nearby for centuries.

-Important Dates for the ladlay family
+Early History of the ladlay family

 This web page shows only a small excerpt of our ladlay research.
 Another 69 words (5 lines of text) covering the years 1590, 1664, 1634, 1617, 1692, 1551, 1588, 1680 and 1728 are included under the topic Early ladlay History in all our PDF Extended History products and printed products wherever possible.